UT-Austin-RobIn/ut-austin-robin2.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-RobIN Lab is directed by [Roberto Martín-Martín](https://robertomartinmartin.com/), and it is part of the University of Texas at Austin, Department of Computer Science, UTAI Lab and Texas Robotics.
+RobIN Lab is directed by [Roberto Martín-Martín](https://robertomartinmartin.com/), and is part of the University of Texas at Austin, Department of Computer Science, UTAI Lab and Texas Robotics.

+The research in RobIN explores at the intersection of robotics, computer vision and machine learning, with an emphasis on creating robotic solutions that can achieve interaction-rich tasks in the real world.
+Intelligence

 [//]: # Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.